 We discovered a heart check-up program, at 9,500 Thai Baht (discounted from 11,390 Thai baht), which includes BASIC and : exam by cardiologist (instead of general internal medicine or general physician), Uric Acid blood test, TSH blood test (for thyroid function), Exercise Stress Test AND Echocardiogram.

 All the above program, should at least be valid till the end of 2020, according to what is stated on the website.

 Bangkok Christian Hospital - (a new web address for Bangkok Christian Hospital)

-Now, and this is interesting, BCH also offers Lady Check-up Programs, that do away with all the blood test mentioned above, and almost solely concentrate on pelvic and breast exams.
+Now, and this is interesting, Bangkok Christian Hospital also offers Lady Check-up Programs, that do away with all the blood test mentioned above, and almost solely concentrate on pelvic and breast exams.

-All three programs include physical exams by an obstetrician.
-Program 1 included also Liquid Base Pap Test and Bone Density-Lumbar measurement.
-Program 2 also included Digital Mammogram and Ultrasound of the breasts.
-Program 3, in addtion, includes an Ultrasound of the Lower Abdomen.
-Prices (after discount) are 2500, 5300 and 7000 baht respectively.
+All 4 programs include physical exams by an obstetrician.
+Program 1 includes also Liquid Base Pap Test and Bone Density-Lumbar measurement.
+Program 2 also includes an Ultrasound of the breasts.
+Program 3, includes both Ultrasound of the Breasts as well as a Digital Mammography.
+Lady4 Program in addition includes an ultrasound of the lower abdomen.